dint-dev/kind/README.md

   EntityKind<Person> getKind() => personKind;
 }

-// The `personKind` is identical to the previous example.
+// `personKind` is identical to the previous example.
 // ...
 ```